VidunderGunder/ml-ady-report/README.md

 Key resources are human capital, in the form of developer expertise - more specifically in the field of AI and robotics.

-Secondary resources are needed to convert the skills into an actual service, like general electronic components, microcontroller units, development- and installation tools, and computation for training models.
+See [team](#team) for a detailed overview of contributors.

-See [team](#team) for a more detailed overview.
+Secondary resources are needed to convert the skills into an actual service, like general electronic components, microcontroller units, development- and installation tools, computation for training models and so on.

 #### Network